Practical 5

 argument vector position 3: 5

-in the previous execution mode.
-Once you have understood that, try to complete the following exercise.
+execution mode.
+Once you have understood that, try to complete the

 Make a new version of the Python program that decides whether two positive integer numbers are relatively prime with the following characteristics: